 - Gather all the ingredients

-- We will use the same frying pan (without cleaning).*2 Put ketchup, Worcestershire sauce, and soy sauce in a bowl and mix.
-Then put to the pan and set to low heat.
+- Wipe the pan lightly and add ketchup, Worcestershire sauce, and soy sauce in a bowl and mix.
+Then put to the pan and set to medium low heat.

 - On top of the Hambagu, put the homemade sauce.
 I also suggest that you put some vegetables such as broccoli, carrots, potatoes or whatever you prefer!